Murder By Vote

 In Book 3, Penrose & Pyke are flung into an explosive new mystery during the campaign for women’s suffrage.

-Politicians are terrified that women voters will oust them, liquor barons are furious that women favour temperance over drunkenness, and many factions fear their womenfolk will no longer be content with home and hearth.
+Politicians are worried that women voters will oust them, liquor barons are terrified that women favour temperance over drunkenness, and the man in the street fears their womenfolk will no longer be content with home and hearth.

 Just how far will they go to stop women from getting the vote?
 Medical student Grace Penrose and Detective Constable Charlie Pyke are about to find out.